patagonaa/surron-light-bee/bms_comm/README.md

 ### Temperatures
 ESC reads 6 bytes, however according to app it's 8 bytes long (only bytes 0, 1, 2, 4, 5, 6 are plausible values though).
-Also, not even the app seems to be a bit buggy there as well.
+Also, the app seems to be a bit buggy there as well.
 My best guess:
 - byte 0-2: Cell Temperatures (`15` sbyte => 21°C)
 - byte 4: Discharge MOSFET Temperature? (`16` sbyte => 22°C)
 - byte 5: Charge MOSFET Temperature? (`16` sbyte => 22°C)
 - byte 6: Soft-Start Circuit Temperature? (`16` sbyte => 22°C)

+Though for me, bytes 4 and 5 were always equal, so maybe there is only one temperature sensor there.

-"soft start" (also referred to as "pre-start" or "pre-charge") is most likely a built-in BMS feature that reduces the initial current surge when plugging a device into the battery.
+"soft start" (also referred to as "pre-start" or "pre-charge" in the app) is most likely a built-in BMS feature that reduces the initial current surge when plugging a device into the battery ("anti spark").

 ### History Bytes
 Example: `4DA7FEFFF93C000080100C0C3302`